 Skip to contents

-These function produces MSF OCA dictionaries based on DHIS2 (for outbreaks) and Kobo (for surveys) data sets defining the data element name, code, short names, types, and key/value pairs for translating the codes into human-readable format.
+These function produce MSF dictionaries based on DHIS2 (for OCA outbreaks) and ODK (for intersectional outbreaks and surveys) data sets defining the data element name, code, short names, types, and key/value pairs for translating the codes into human-readable format.

 Usage